Sign up for Hasura Newsletter

 • You can also re-use or custom write REST endpoints with Node.js and map the endpoint to a GraphQL schema in Hasura.

 New to Hasura?
-The Hasura GraphQL Engine makes your data instantly accessible over a real-time GraphQL API so that you can build and ship modern, performant apps and APIs 10x faster.
+The Hasura GraphQL Engine makes your data instantly accessible over a real-time GraphQL API to build and ship modern, performant apps and APIs 10x faster.
 Hasura connects to your databases, REST and GraphQL endpoints, and third-party APIs to provide a unified, connected, real-time, secured GraphQL API for all your data.
 Check out the documentation.

 npm init -y